nicgordon/spotifyquizbot/README.md

-## Spotify bot
+## Spotify game bot

-A very small script to control Spotify (on a Mac) from Slack, using a bot.
+A bot which will referee a game of "who can guess the song the fastest".
+Run it on a computer that is also running spotify and you're good to go!

 ### Setup